Organ Systems in Animals Online Test 9th Science Lesson 20 Questions in English

 Correct

-Explanation The different organs and organ systems of an organism function by depending on one another with harmonious coordination.
+The different organs and organ systems of an organism function by depending on one another with harmonious coordination.
 When we ride a bicycle, our muscular system and skeletal system work together to move our arms for steering and legs for pedalling.
 Our nervous system directs our arms and legs to work.
-Incorrect

-Explanation The different organs and organ systems of an organism function by depending on one another with harmonious coordination.
+The different organs and organ systems of an organism function by depending on one another with harmonious coordination.
 When we ride a bicycle, our muscular system and skeletal system work together to move our arms for steering and legs for pedalling.
 Our nervous system directs our arms and legs to work.

 -